albertodonato/query-exporter/README.rst

 configuration files, the resulting configuration will be the merge of the content of each top-level section (``databases``, ``metrics``, ``queries``).

-A sample configuration file for the applicatifon looks like this:
+A sample configuration file for the application looks like this:

 .. code:: yaml